cdlee0811/My-App/README.md

 # Description of problem solved
 Create an Android application that displays information received over the network.
-I was provided the API(https://guidebook.com/service/v2/upcomingGuides/) and had to display the information into a Recyclerview.
+I was provided an API and had to display the information into a Recyclerview.
 I went with a few of the most commonly used libraries for this sort of task.
 Seeing as though this was not a large set of data to parse through I did not go with coroutines.
 The easiest approach for displaying content is MVVM, that way I can observe any changes to the API without a lot of code.

 # Libraries used
 - Retrofit, Glide and GSON